Alexgmatosc/42-Piscine/README.md

 # 42-Piscine
-This is the code I wrote during 42 Piscine, a month-long coding camp.
+This is the code I wrote during 42 Piscine in 42Madrid, a month-long coding camp.
 All exercises are written in C and Shell.

 ## About 42:
   42 is a future-proof computer science training to educate the next generation of software engineers.
 The 42 program takes a project-based approach to progress and is     designed to develop technical and people skills that match the expectations of the labor market.
 No courses.
 No teachers.